 We have several claims based site on which we use Forms based authentication alongside Windows based authentication.
 The forms based users were regularly complaining that the “Remember me” checkbox “wasn’t working”.
 Well as usual, it seemed to work for me so at first, I blamed it on cookie policies, cleaner tools, stuff like that.
 But the comments were persistent so I began digging a little deeper.

 First, I thought altering the web.config would suffice.
-In normal ASP.NET web applications, you can edit the
+In normal ASP.NET web applications, you can edit the tag and add a timeout for the cookie.
+But SharePoint handles the cookies for itself, so changing those parameters doesn’t really do anything.

 So what’s the way to change it then?
 The power lies in the service handling the security token requests: the SecurityTokenService.
 Configuring a longer timeout proves to be quite easy using Powershell.
 Use these commands: